About Miguel Pupo

 Miguel joined the Championship Tour in 2011 alongside Gabriel Medina and was a crucial personality in that generation of Brazilians that changed surfing.
 Many credited Miguel with owning the smoothest style of all the Brazilian Storm where he blended smooth carves with lofty tail high aerials.
 While his whipping backhand is his moneymaker, Miguel’s silky forehand barrel-style has also impressed at heavy waves like Pipeline and Cloudbreak.
 However, after seven consecutive years on the CT Pupo failed to qualify for the 2017 CT.
-With typical determination however, Puop double-downed on his already high-level commitment to the sport and aided by a QS10000 win in Pantin fought back to secure his qualification for the 2020 season.
+With typical determination Pupo double-downed on his already high-level commitment to the sport and aided by a QS10000 win in Pantin fought back to secure his qualification for the 2020 season.
+A 20th place finish on the CT in 2021 then ensured that the Brazilian veteran would have plenty to offer at the pointy end of the sport for years to come.

 |Year||Rank||Points||Events||Heats||Max heat score||Best result|